-CA Recommends that to ensure that Ca Release Automation is functioning at its optimum the operating systems hosting the application servers are monitored using a system monitoring tool, the table below shows the recommended monitoring for each application server type.
+CA Recommends that to ensure that CA Release Automation is functioning at its optimum the operating systems hosting the application servers are monitored using a system monitoring tool, the table below shows the recommended monitoring for each application server type.

-Application Server Metric Description Database CDII / Marsari Manitan fan High CDH an Managan waara Database CPU / Memory Monitor for High CPU or Memory usage Monitor the volume where the Release Automation Disk Capacity Database is located to ensure that plenty of disk capacity is available.
-NAC CPU / Memory Monitor for High CPU or Memory usage NAC Disk Capacity Monitor for Figir CFO of Memory disage Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
-Windows Service Ensure that the following windows service is running: ServiceName = NolioServer20 ServiceName = Nolio Update Service Log file nolio_dm_all.log - Monitor for a string "error " Repository CPU / Memory Monitor for High CPU or Memory usage Repository Disk Capacity Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
-Windows Service Ensure that the following windows service is running: ServiceName = RepoService NEC CDII / Marsari Manitou for High CDH or Marrow was NES CPU / Memory Disk Capacity Monitor for High CPU or Memory usage Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
+Application Server Metric Description Database CPU / Memory Monitor for High CPU or Memory usage Database Disk Capacity Monitor the volume where the Release Automation Disk Capacity Database is located to ensure that plenty of disk capacity is available.
+T (The state of the s NAC CPU / Memory Monitor for High CPU or Memory usage Disk Capacity Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
+Windows Service Ensure that the following windows service is running: ServiceName = NolioServer20 ServiceName = Nolio Update Service Log file nolio_dm_all.log - Monitor for a string "error " Repository CPU / Memory Monitor for High CPU or Memory usage Disk Capacity Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
+Windows Service Ensure that the following windows service is running: ServiceName = RepoService NES CPU / Memory Monitor for High CPU or Memory usage Disk Capacity Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
 Windows Service Ensure that the following windows service is running: ServiceName = NolioServer20 Log file nolio_exec_all.log - Monitor for a string "error "